-Those 31.3 acres proposed for designation as enhancement are currently vegetated with a mix of desirable trees and invasive species (including Chinese tallowtree).
-The desirable trees within this area have been adversely impacted by the constant cattle grazing.
-The Sponsor proposes to remove invasive species and replant this area.
+Those 13.0 acres proposed for designation as enhancement are currently vegetated with a mix of stunted trees and emergent vegetation.
+This area was leveed-off from the surrounding land for aquaculture purposes.
+The trees within this area have been adversely impacted by the constant inundation.
+The Sponsor proposes to degrade the levee and replant this area.
 A proposed species list is presented in Table 3.

 Proposed planting spacing in areas designated as enhancement will be 9'x 9' (for an initial density of 538 trees per acre) for bare-root stock.
-Initial / interim success rates for enhancement areas will be a minimum of 50 trees per acre for bare-root stock (understanding that this area is currently forested and this restoration is intended to replace invasive species).
+Initial / interim planting success rates for re-establishment areas will be a minimum of 250 trees per acre for bare-root stock.